 Part 3 is usually the next day where the morning breakfast is important and offers a great window to continue that recovery process.

-Recovery is going to be vital when some Wolves players play 3 games in 9 days for their country during the European Championships.
+Recovery was vital when some Wolves players played 3 games in 9 days for their country during the European Championships.
 What are the challenges of trying to maintain performance during such a busy period?

 There are three main aims when it comes to recovery for playing matches so close together: